-If you are mowing your lawn and begin to feel the effects of summer heat, we recommend that you stop all activity, move to a cool place, rest, and drink plenty of water.
+If you are mowing your lawn and begin to feel the effects of summer heat, I recommend that you stop all activity, move to a cool place, rest, and drink plenty of water.
 It’s too hot to mow your lawn right now.

 Drink plenty of water, especially if you’re taking electrolytes.
 Avoid sports drinks; instead, opt for coconut water, electrolyte packages such as Gastrolyte, or make your own.